 Last week we featured a blog post by guest author Benn Lamm focusing on how to look for American made products.
-He offered several great tips on how to determine where a product was made while you're looking for American-made products this holiday season.
+He offered several great tips on how to determine where a product was made while you're looking for American-made products.

 “If you want to achieve your dreams you have to believe in yourself and work hard every day to achieve them.
 If it were easy, everyone would do it”, Matt Baranoski, Olympic Cyclist

 Recently I had the honor of interviewing Matt Baranoski, a world class cyclist named to the U.S. Olympic track cycling team in March and the son of Mike Baranoski, a Design Engineer at The Rodon Group.
 With the Summer Games in Rio coming up in just a few months, I’m grateful that Matt was able to take some time out of his busy schedule to speak to me.
 You can read our conversation below.

 How and when did you get started in cycling?

 My older brother wasn’t interested in baseball or football, so on a whim, my parents decided to give track cycling a try.
 We raced around the velodrome cycling track in Trexlertown, PA where they had free classes.
 I’ve been racing there ever since and the now “Valley Preferred Cycling Center” is my home away from home.
 I got my start on the track at 6 and at 12 I competed in my first national race and becoming the Junior National Champion.
 At that point, I decided to focus on cycling.
 I still train there and have the opportunity to meet with the younger cyclists while I’m there.